Secondary cell wall: Structure and function

 Plant cell overview, showing secondary cell wall.

 The secondary cell wall has different ratios of constituents compared to the primary wall.
 An example of this is that secondary wall in wood contains polysaccharides called xylan, whereas the primary wall contains the polysaccharide xyloglucan.

 The cells fraction in secondary walls is also higher.
 Pectins may also be absent from the secondary wall, and unlike primary walls, no structural proteins or enzymes have been identified.
 Because of the low permeability through the secondary cell wall, cellular transport is carried out through openings in the wall called pits.

 Wood consists mostly of secondary cell wall, and holds the plant up against gravity.

 Some secondary cell walls store nutrients, such as those in the cotyledons and the endosperm.
 These contain little cellulose, and mostly other polysaccharides.

 Evolution

 The first lignified secondary walls evolved 430 million years ago, creating the structure necessary for vascular plants.
-The genes used to form the constituents of secondary cells walls have also been found in Physcomitrella patens.
-This suggests that a duplication of these genes was the driver of secondary cells wall formation.
+The genes used to form the constituents of secondary cell walls have also been found in Physcomitrella patens.
+This suggests that a duplication of these genes was the driver of secondary cell wall formation.

 Pathogen resistance

-The secondary cells wall plays an active role in pathogen resistance.
-It has been shown to accumulate anti-microbial peptides that prevent the bacteria and fungus from entering the cell.
+The secondary cell wall plays an active role in pathogen resistance.
+It has been shown to accumulate anti-microbial peptides that prevent bacteria and fungi from entering the cell.
 Lignin has also been shown to prevent the infection of cells.
 Plant cells will increase the production of lignin generating enzymes when stressed by some pathogens, further lignifying the secondary cell wall.
 Increased lignin content is particularly effective at resisting vascular pathogens that use the secondary xylem to spread.